-Thanks to Arvind Narayanan for starting us on this research path.
+Thanks to Arvind Narayanan for introducing us and starting us on this research path.
 Thanks to Steven Englehardt, Dillon Reisman, Pete Zimmerman, and Christian Eubank for setting us up with the CITP's web crawling infrastructure.
-Steven originally discovering permissions in the hidden HTML input elements.
-Thanks to Markus Huber for providing us with the AppInspect dataset [18].
+(We would also like to acknowledge Steven for discovering the permissions in the hidden HTML input elements.)
+Thanks to Markus Huber for providing us with the AppInspect dataset [19].